PrasannaAdiga/ionic3-angular5-recipe-book/README.md

 # Recipe Book

-## This App is created by using Ionic 3 with Angular 5
+## This Application is created by Ionic 3 with Angular 5

-## This App provides the following functionalities:
+### This Application provides the following functionalities

-.
-This App provides a way to add new Recipes with its name, description, difficulty level and required Ingredients.
+#### It provides a way to add new Recipes with its name, description, difficulty level and required Ingredients.
-.
-New Ingredients can be added to Shopping List.
+#### New Ingredients can be added to Shopping List.
-.
-Ingredients can be saved or fetched from Firebase database.
+#### Ingredients can be saved or fetched from Firebase database.
+#### Provides authentication functionality.

+<h4> Sample Screen Shots</h4>

 ![alt text](screenshots/Home.png "Home Page")
 ![alt text](screenshots/SideMenu1.png "Side Menu Page")